 DFC brings decades of federal credit experience to bear, advancing key national objectives and addressing domestic challenges in response to the current outbreak.
 DFC also has the unique ability to address this crisis with a global perspective, coordinating their international efforts with this new domestic, time-limited authority.

-Projects eligible for a DFC-DPA Loan are those that create, maintain, protect, expand, or restore domestic industrial base capabilities supporting:
+As listed in Section 2(c) of Executive Order 13922, projects eligible for a DFC-DPA Loan are those that create, maintain, protect, expand, or restore domestic industrial base capabilities supporting:

 - The national response and recovery to the COVID-19 outbreak; or